JustRemains/Brackeys-Challenge---1/README.md

 learned alot i have some experience in #C but couldn't focus a lot of time into it.
-These videos are helping me make time to code ajd challenge myself.
+These videos are helping me make time to code and challenge myself.